 Enhanced brand content is available for Brand registered owners that provides a more robust overlay onto the traditional text description.
 And handspring content allows you to add photos, text, bullets in a much more elegant layout giving you the ability to provide more content to your product descriptions and enhance the customer experience.
 This can also be essential for branding and has shown an average conversion rate increase of 12% to 15%, with some sellers as high as 20%.
 Learn more in our article on Enhanced Brand Content.

-previously only available to vendor central sellers, headline ads are now available for brands with brand registry.
-Headline ads allow you to add single line of text that shows up to the left of the ad, along with three products that get priority placement at the top of the search results landing page.
+Previously only available to vendor central sellers, Brand Ads (formerly “headline search ads”) are now available for brands with brand registry.
+Brand Ads allow you to add single line of text that shows up to the left of the ad, along with three products that get priority placement at the top of the search results landing page.
 Due to the exclusivity and it’s recent introduction (most brand owners aren’t yet aware of the opportunity), competition tends to be much lower with ACoS values ranging from 1% – 3% for highly branded products.

 D. Report a Violation Tool